muzijunyan/3kings/README.md

 The figures "king", "crown", "coat", "star", "house" are composed with several basic shapes created by CSS.

+A running version of this example can be started here https://muzijunyan.github.io/3kings/3kings.html.

 ## Basic Shapes

 ### 1. Triangle